Americans get a taste for macarons

-NEW YORK Macarons, the small almond and sugar cookie beloved by the French, are replacing the cupcake in the United States as a favorite dessert.
+NEW YORK Macarons, the small almond and sugar cookie beloved by the French, are replacing the cupcake in the United States as a favourite dessert.

 "It's exactly the same shop and spirit," said Laduree chairman David Holder about its new U.S. store.
 "The products and the quality are the same."

-Although the Laduree recipe is a closely guarded secret, Holder said all of the company's macarons are made in Paris from a mixture that is about 50 percent ground almonds, as well as sugar, egg whites, food coloring, and naturally derived flavors.
+Although the Laduree recipe is a closely guarded secret, Holder said all of the company's macarons are made in Paris from a mixture that is about 50 percent ground almonds, as well as sugar, egg whites, food colouring, and naturally derived flavours.
 The cookies are also gluten-free.

 The New York shop is so popular at times on weekends the line of customers curls down the sidewalk.